-In order to get the area of a rectangular shape: multiply length by breadth or width to give you the area.
-A garden that is 10m length and 5m breadth is 50 square metres.
+In order to get the area of a rectangular shape: multiply the length by the breadth or width to give you the area.
+A garden that is 10m in length and 5m in breadth is 50 square metres.
 The area of a circle is pi x radius squared, with pi being 3.14.
-A 3m diameter (diameter is radius x 2) circle, the area is 3.14 x 1.5 m squared, meaning $3.14 \times 2.25 = 7$ sqm.
+A 3m diameter (diameter is radius x 2) circle, the area is 3.14×1.5 m squared, meaning $3.14 \times 2.25 = 7$ sqm.
 For irregular shapes draw a square grid over the shape.
 Find the area of a single square.
 Gauge how many whole squares you have and multiply them by the area of the single square.